Renaiss-AI/renrag-colbert/README.md

-# Renrag ColBERT
+# RenRAG ColBERT

 A Python library for semantic document indexing and searching using the [ColBERT](https://huggingface.co/colbert-ir/colbertv2.0) retrieval model.
-Renrag ColBERT provides a simplified, high-performance interface for building and querying semantic search indices.
+RenRAG ColBERT provides a simplified, high-performance interface for building and querying semantic search indices.

 ## Features